theCaiGuy/ChartzBot/README.md

 $ curl https://image.groupme.com/pictures -X "POST" -H "X-Access-Token: [token]" -H "Content-Type: image/[filetype]" --data-binary @[filename]
 ```

-4. Update the urls JSON variable in the image_service.js file with your new song and url
+4. Update the "songs" array in the image_links.json file with your new song and groupme url as follows
 ```
 url = {
     "songs":